How We Can Help Establish Fault In a Car Accident

 - Accidents Involving a Left Turn.
 Accidents that involve a person turning left and a person from oncoming traffic driving straight are usually open-and-shut cases.
 The car turning left will almost always be the negligent driver unless the oncoming car was driving significantly over the speed limit or driving through a red light.

 Police Reports.
 It is also important to look at police reports because they can show if a traffic law was violated and they can provide sufficient documentation of the scene of the accident, including the driver’s behavior.

 If you have been involved in a car accident and are struggling to determine who is at fault, a car accident lawyer Memphis, TN relies on can help you with your case.
 They can view the evidence and determine what the best steps are for your specific case.

-Thank you to our friends and contributors at Wiseman Bray, PLLC for their insight into car accidents and determining fault.
+Thank you to our friends and contributors at Patterson Bray, for their insight into car accidents and determining fault.

 Posted on November 16, 2018 @ 9:31 pm